jrekier/minimal-mistakes/_posts/2015-06-27-speed-limit.md

  v(t)=\frac{c F t}{\sqrt{c^2m^2+F^2t^2}}~.
 $$

-I have plotted this solution along with the Newtonian solution on the figure below with $F=m=c=1$.
+Here is a plot of the solution along with the Newtonian solution with $F=m=c=1$.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/speed_limit_fig_1.svg)

 The velocity of the object never reaches that of light.
-Pretty neat huh ?